My name is Rebecca Thomas.

 I believe in resilience and actively pursuing better approaches to meeting life's challenges.

-I'm happy to say it took off.
 I love the work and feel like I'm making a meaningful difference in people's lives.
-What a joy.